SE2Dev/SEAnim-Docs/spec.md

 ```
 ---
 ## SEAnim File Structure
-The general structure of an *.seanim file conists of a 6 byte magic value containing the characters 'SEAnim' followed by a 16bit version identifier, the file [header](#seanim-header), and then the data blocks.
+The general structure of a *.seanim file conists of a 6 byte magic value containing the characters 'SEAnim' followed by a 16bit version identifier, the file [header](#seanim-header), and then the data blocks.
 The data blocks must follow the order defined below; Although each of these data blocks is optional, there must be *at least* 1 data block (excluding the custom data block) present within a given file.
 (See [here](#seanim-data-flags) for more information on how to describe the presence of each of these data blocks).
 ```c++
 struct SEAnim_File